I have been thinking about this post since 2008 when a thread of comments on a book review I did sparked the desire for me to learn more about it.

-I think it was time to write it and share it with you.
+I think it was time to write this piece and share it with you.
 BUT be warned, what you know cannot be unknown.

 Once you know the truth, the facts that are listed in this article and those linked, you can’t claim ignorance.
 We live in the age of information and technological enlightenment.